A 21st-century society museum

-This innovative spirit has enabled the Museum to pass the difficult stage that many ethnographic museums have encountered at the beginning of the 21st century.
-This course is that of accompanying society in its evolution.
-A necessary evolution that allows a museum of society to remain in step with its contemporaries.
+This innovative spirit has enabled the Museum to get through the difficult period that many ethnographic museums have faced at the start of the 21st century.
+This course is that of accompanying society as it evolves.
+A necessary evolution that enables a museum of society to remain in step with its contemporaries.

-Far from the fixed image of a rural society that has disappeared, the Musée des Maisons Comtoises seeks instead to question the major issues of our society today, such as housing, food and living together.
-Through the use of buildings and objects that are certainly old, the Museum questions our current lifestyles and our understanding of the environment in which we live.
-How can we meet our vital needs while respecting the environment and all living things, and manage their resources?
+Far from the fixed image of a rural society that has now disappeared, the Musée des Maisons Comtoises seeks, on the contrary, to question the major issues of today's society, such as housing, food and living together.
+Through the use of buildings and objects, however old, the Museum questions our current lifestyles, and our understanding of the environment in which we live.
+How can we meet vital needs while respecting the environment and all living things, and manage our resources?

-Living and inhabiting with local resources, the Museum's new credo, means understanding the soil, the biodiversity and the climate of a place without trying to escape from it but rather to live with it in a harmonious way.
-It also means relying on the resources, both material and intellectual, of a territory.
-In this respect, the Musée des Maisons Comtoises must be exemplary, so to speak, out of respect for the inhabitants of its houses who have applied this philosophy of life so well, but also for the generations to come who will have no choice but to take it over in their turn.
-To take only what is needed, and to enhance what already exists, these are the avenues to consider.
+Living and inhabiting with local resources, the Museum's new credo, means understanding the soil, biodiversity and climate of a place without seeking to escape it, but rather to live with it in harmony.
+It also means drawing on a region's resources, both material and intellectual.
+In this respect, the Musée des Maisons Comtoises must be exemplary, out of respect for the inhabitants of its houses who have applied this philosophy of life so well, but also for future generations who will have no choice but to take it up in their turn.
+Taking only what we need, and making the most of what already exists, these are the avenues to consider.

 For all these reasons, the Musée des Maisons Comtoises worked for two years, between 2018 and 2020, to define a new Scientific and Cultural Project (SCP).
-A true roadmap for the entire museum team, the SCP questions the Museum's roles, its missions for the territory and its inhabitants and defines all the actions to be carried out between now and 2027 for the collections and the public of this site.
+A genuine roadmap for the entire museum team, the PSC questions the Museum's roles, its missions for the territory and its inhabitants, and defines all the actions to be carried out between now and 2027 for the site's collections and audiences.

-- A place of resources to rediscover the taste for doing things yourself
+- A place of resources to rediscover the taste of doing things oneself

-- A place to reconnect with nature to rediscover sensory contact with nature
+- A place of reconnection with nature to rediscover sensory contact with nature

-- Place of debate: to deal with social issues with a multidisciplinary approach (scientific, artistic)
+- Place for debate: address social issues with a multi-disciplinary approach (scientific, artistic)

-- Collaborative place: for inhabitants, associations, craftsmen, artists, market gardeners, etc.
+- Collaborative place: for residents, associations, craftspeople, artists, market gardeners, etc.

-- A place for collecting and presenting the rural heritage of the Franche-Comté region from 1750 to the present day
+- Place for collecting and presenting the rural heritage of the Franche-Comté region from 1750 to the present day

-- A place for promoting local know-how from the past to the present (crafts, agriculture, architecture)
+- Place for promoting local know-how from the past to the present (crafts, agriculture, architecture)

-By taking into account three of the main components of our environment - the physical environment, biodiversity and people - the museum's scientific project is based on the following principle: living and inhabiting with local resources, and can be broken down into three areas:
+Taking into account three of the main components of our environment - the physical environment, biodiversity and people - the museum's scientific project is based on the principle of living and inhabiting with local resources, and is divided into three areas:

 3- Living together

-These three areas are no more and no less than the expression of the vital needs that every human being seeks to satisfy.
-The project will address these three notions, through the permanent route, both through a historical approach, as has been the case until now, and of course locally, i.e. on the scale of Franche-Comté.
-However, an opening towards emerging practices as well as towards different geographical areas is also necessary.
-This openness could be addressed through the programme of temporary exhibitions, events, workshops or conferences.
+These three areas are nothing less than the expression of vital needs that every human being seeks to satisfy.
+The project will address these three notions, through the permanent tour, both historically, as has been the case to date, and of course locally, i.e. on the scale of the Franche-Comté region.
+However, it is also necessary to be open to emerging practices and other geographical areas.
+This can be achieved through the temporary exhibition program, events, workshops and symposia.